opensearch-project/anomaly-detection-dashboards-plugin/README.md

 ## License

-See the [LICENSE](./LICENSE.txt) file for our project's licensing.
+See the [LICENSE](LICENSE.txt) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

 ## Copyright

-Copyright Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
+Copyright 2021 OpenSearch Contributors